-A further very sensitive factor that affects the simulation results, in particular under long simulation periods which are likely subject to persistent climate change effects, is the initialization of the glacier mass.
-Datasets such as from Farinotti et al. (2019) or Millan et al. (2022) provide valuable information on glacier thickness and thus mass initialization.
-But attention should be paid when simulation periods start decades ago before the considered thickness estimates.
+A further very sensitive factor that affects the simulation results, in particular under long simulation periods, which are likely subject to persistent climate change effects, is the initialization of the glacier mass.
+Datasets such as those from Farinotti et al. (2019) or Millan et al. (2022) provide valuable information on glacier thickness and thus mass initialization.
+However, attention should be paid when simulation periods start decades before the considered thickness estimates.
 A comparison of the mass differences between the Farinotti estimates and our own calculations based on GlabTop-2 for the earliest possible DEM and outline (see Sect.
-2.5) reveal substantial differences.
-The magnitudes are between -11% to +19%.
-The contradictory signs are produced as the Randolph Glacier Inventory outlines for the different glaciers stem from different acquisition years which are sometimes earlier than the outlines used for GlabTop-2.
+2.5) reveals substantial differences.
+The magnitudes are between -11% and +19%.
+The contradictory signs are produced because the Randolph Glacier Inventory outlines for the different glaciers stem from different acquisition years, which are sometimes earlier than the outlines used for GlabTop-2.
 This emphasizes the importance of the initialization assumptions.
-In greater detail, temperature conditions back then might not be suitable to trigger glacier melt in an appropriate magnitude as

-690 lower glacier bounds are simply located too high.
+In greater detail, temperature conditions back then might not be suitable to trigger glacier melt at an appropriate magnitude, as lower glacier bounds are simply located too high.
 Basically, there would be a mismatch between the link of glacier elevation and runoff generation.
-This becomes evident when examining areal losses as fraction of initial area of each glacier over the simulation period (see Appendix A5), where fractional area losses range from more than 10% (WG) to more than 40% (SCG).
-The Δ h approach implemented in SWAT-GL does not consider glacier flow and does allow for glacier area growth (not be confused with accumulation in ice water equivalent of a specific ES) in its current version, which is relevant especially for long

-695 simulation periods with phases of growth.
+This becomes evident when examining areal losses as a fraction of the initial area of each glacier over the simulation period (see Appendix A5), where fractional area losses range from more than 10 % (WG) to more than 40 % (SCG).

+The $\Delta h$ approach implemented in SWAT-GL does not consider glacier flow and does allow for glacier area growth (not to be confused with accumulation in the ice water equivalent of a specific ES) in its current version, which is relevant especially for long simulation periods with phases of growth.